 Writers: Stan Lee, Larry Lieber

 Editors: Stan Lee

 Release Date: June 1962

 First Appearance and Origin of:

 - The Might Thor/Dr. Donald Blake

 These stone men come from the planet Saturn and have increased strength and invulnerability thanks to Earth’s atmosphere.
 Dr. Blake overhears the stone men speaking about killing any who discover them and flees to hide in a nearby cave.

-He arrives at a cave unable to find another exit and concedes defeat.
-Dr. Blake leans back against a wall revealing a hidden door, behind which he finds a very old walking stick, which he tries to use as a lever to move a boulder blocking a secondary exit from the cave.
-In his frustration at not being able to budge the enormous stone, he strikes the boulder with the cane in a fit of frustration.
-Suddenly, there is a blinding light and transforming himself into Thor.
+Unable to find another way out of the cave, Dr. Blake leans back against a wall revealing a hidden door.
+In the secret chamber he finds a very old walking stick, which he uses as a lever to try to move the huge boulder blocking a secondary exit from the cave.
+Unable to budge the enormous stone, he strikes the boulder with the cane in a fit of frustration.
+Suddenly, there is a blinding light, and the feeble Dr. Blake is transformed into…

 As Thor, Dr. Blake is easily able to move the boulder and escape the cave.
 Outside he tests his abilities based on what he had read about Norse mythology.
 If he lets go of the hammer for more than 60 seconds, he returns to his normal self.